bacpop/PopPUNK/docs/tutorial.rst

    :alt:  The refined fit, in microreact
    :align: center

+The core and accessory distances can also be used on their own.
+Add the ``--indiv-refine`` option to refine the fit to these two distances independently (see :ref:`indiv-refine` for more information).

 Output files
 ^^^^^^^^^^^^
 The files are as for ``--fit-model`` (:ref:`fit-files`), and also include: